-- Assess direct and indirect impacts of the proposed project (e.g., landscape modifications such as voids, onsite earthworks, roads, pipelines and stream-channel diversions, mine dewatering, operational releases of water affected by mining or CSG activities) on water-dependent ecological assets such as flora and fauna dependent on surface water and groundwater, and including springs and other GDEs. - Using suitable impact pathway diagrams based on an initial ecohydrological conceptualisation, describe the likely cause-effect mechanism(s) from impact sources to each receptor.
-Consider: - direct and indirect impacts on aquatic and water-dependent terrestrial populations, species and communities, including those whose water-dependence may yet to be demonstrated (e.g., terrestrial GDEs); - how predicted alterations of the hydrological regime (especially ecologically relevant components such as durations, timing and frequency of periods when no surface water is present, timing and duration of overbank flooding) in standing and flowing waters might affect each water-dependent ecological asset in and near the project area and at a range of temporal scales (e.g., seasonal, annual, decadal); - how predicted alterations of water quality (including water temperature and salinity) might affect each water-dependent ecological asset in and near the project area and at a range of temporal scales (e.g., seasonal, annual, decadal); - how interactions of predicted alterations of quantities and quality of surface water and/or groundwater might affect each water-dependent ecological asset in and near the project area and at a range of temporal scales (e.g., seasonal, annual, decadal); and, - the likely cumulative impacts of the proposed development with those of pre-existing water-intensive activities and other drivers such as climate change. - For ecological risk-based assessment, evaluate the likelihood and consequences of the impacts and their pathways identified in the preceding two criteria, particularly for highly valued receptors and in 'hot-spots' where impacts are especially likely.
-Consider that some impacts may be especially likely during particular phases of the proposed development, and describe these 'hot moments' and their associated risks to waterdependent ecological assets.
+- Assess direct and indirect impacts of the proposed project (e.g., landscape modifications such as voids, onsite earthworks, roads, pipelines and stream-channel diversions, mine dewatering, operational releases of water affected by mining or CSG activities) on water-dependent ecological assets such as flora and fauna dependent on surface water and groundwater, including springs and other GDEs. - Using suitable IPDs based on an initial ecohydrological conceptualisation, describe the likely cause-effect mechanism(s) from impact sources to each receptor.
+Consider: - direct and indirect impacts on aquatic and water-dependent terrestrial populations, species and communities, including those whose water dependence may not yet be demonstrated (e.g., terrestrial GDEs) - how predicted alterations of the hydrological regime (especially ecologically relevant components such as durations, timing and frequency of periods when no surface water is present; and timing and duration of overbank flooding) in standing and flowing waters might affect each water-dependent ecological asset in and near the project area at a range of temporal scales (e.g., seasonal, annual, decadal) - how predicted alterations of water quality (including water temperature and salinity) might affect each water-dependent ecological asset in and near the project area at a range of temporal scales (e.g., seasonal, annual, decadal) - how interactions of predicted alterations of quantities and quality of surface water and/or groundwater might affect each water-dependent ecological asset in and near the project area at a range of temporal scales (e.g., seasonal, annual, decadal) - the likely cumulative impacts of the proposed development with those of pre-existing water-intensive activities and other drivers such as climate change. - For ecological risk-based assessment, evaluate the likelihood and consequences of the impacts and their pathways based on the impact assessment and IPDs (outlined above), particularly for highly valued receptors and in 'hot spots' where impacts are especially likely.
+Consider that some impacts may be especially likely during particular phases of the proposed development, and describe these 'hot moments' and their associated risks to water-dependent ecological assets.